Updated Social Policies

 - Students living in Lewis Quad will be issued a key that operates the outside suite entry door as well as the student’s assigned bedroom.

-- Students living in the Townhouses will be issued a key that operates the outside front and back entry doors.
+- Students living in the Townhouses will be issued a key that operates the outside front and back entry for Townhouse Greens).

 - Students living in Waring Commons will be issued a key that operates the door to the student’s assigned apartment or suite and the student’s assigned bedroom door.
 The outside entry doors at Waring Commons can be accessed with the cardkey system or the key.

 Public Safety officers and Residence Life staff ensure after-hours safety in these areas.
 Please immediately report lost keys to your RA or the Office of Residence Life in order to ensure the security of your living area.
-Students should immediately report any problems with combinations or the proximity readers by calling Public Safety or contacting a member of the Residence Life staff.
+Students should immediately report any problems with their OneCard access to the Office of Information Technology.
 Residents should not copy or give their key out to anyone.
-Students will be charged for lost keys.
+Students will be charged for lost keys and onecards.
 Residents are encouraged to lock their doors at all times.

 It is your responsibility to keep your room, suite, apartment, or townhouse clean.
 Obtain any supplies that you will need to keep your home-away-from-home clean.
 The housekeeping staff is responsible for cleaning rooms prior to occupancy in August and for daily cleaning in the common areas of the traditional residence halls.
 Personal items should not be left in the common areas (bathrooms, corridors, common rooms, laundry rooms, recreation rooms) as this makes it much more difficult for the housekeeping staff to complete their work.
 On weekends, only a light touch-up is done in the buildings.
 RAs will take note of cleanliness issues while on their nightly rounds.
 RAs will notify at least one person in the hallway or suite of the following problems (this list is not exhaustive): excess pizza boxes, newspapers, magazines piling up, garbage not taken to the dumpster, dishes or personal belongings left in the bathroom sinks, on the countertops, or on the floor.
 The residents will need to correct the problem immediately.